ravi9/ov-sm-wiki/macOS.md

 ## 7. Install the Packages

 This step installs OpenVINO and dependencies like Jupyter Lab.
 First, upgrade pip to the latest version.
-Then, use pip's legacy dependency resolver to avoid dependency conflicts.
+Then, install the required dependencies.

 ```bash
 python -m pip install --upgrade pip